 If you're interested in receiving news releases from NCSC, send an e-mail to Director of Communications Lorri Montgomery with your name and e-mail address.
 Please include "Add Me to Release Mailing List" in the subject line.

 There have been several media reports of jury services scams in the past 10 days.
 All of these scams are initiated telephonically.
 The Arizona Daily Star reported on February 6, 2014 that the Pima Superior Court (AZ) has warned residents about a jury service scam and Kansas First News warned residence in Shawnee County, KS on February 7, 2014 about a similar scam.
-Additionally, TV 6, an ABC affiliate reported that the Indiana State Court System has warned residents statewide about a jury scam.
+Additionally, the Indiana State Court System has warned residents statewide about a jury scam.
 Kathryn Dolan, public information officer of the Indiana Supreme Court said, "There have only been a few incidents, but court leaders are alerting the public in the abundance of caution."

-There have also been nine other states that have issued more generalized fraud statewide alerts this year that involve state courts.
+There have also been nine more generalized fraud alerts this year that involve state courts.
 Some of these fraudulent activities are telephonically communicated and some are delivered via email.
 The links below go to press releases for the alerts.